-My other writing project is the book I’m currently working on.
+My other writing project is the book I’m currently working on, A Brief History of Stigma.
 As with my previous books, I create a chapter and subheadings structure and then start filling things in.
 The structure then evolves as needed.

 Since I’m doing a lot of research for this book, I’ve got one document that I used for taking notes and quotes from reference sources, then I tidy up the rough notes and copy and paste it into the chapter/heading structure of what will become the book.
 Grad school gave me lots of practice with that kind of thing, and my brain has an easier time with well-practiced processes.